Final Project

 Finally, once your environment is together, please describe any scaffolding and/or run scripts that you put together to be able to perform your evaluation.
 This may include scripts to run stuff on CCV, in gem5, etc. or to directly call components from the open source project.

-First, describe what tests you want to run to test each hypothesis.
-As mentioned in part 2, a good test is one that controls for as many variables in the architecture as possible, and leaves only the thing that you want to test as variable (this is easier in a simulator than on real hardware).
+Now that your environment is together, time to test your hypotheses!
+For each hypothesis, describe the experiment(s) you ran to test it.
+A good experiment is one that controls for as many variables in the architecture as possible, and leaves only the thing that you want to test as variable (this is easier in a simulator than on real hardware).

 Part 5: Summary

-You worked hard on the project, so use this section to brag about what you learned (in about a paragraph!
-We want to see some big-picture reflections here, i.e.:
+You worked hard on the project, so use this section to brag about what you learned